Alexandr123454/photo/README.md

 - You can change the view of the grid by clicking on the "change view" button.
 - Page optimized for any screen resolution.

-_I hope you enjoy using the blog._
+_I hope you enjoy using the page._

 _I will be glad if you leave your feedback about my work_